jimdigriz/debian-mssp4/README.md

  * hot plugging the typing cover, or going through a sleep/resume cycle, often results in it no longer responding
  * camera - hides on the PCI bus at [8086:1926](http://pci-ids.ucw.cz/read/PC/8086/1926)
  * touchscreen - hides on the PCI bus at 8086:9d3e
      * pen - though you can pair with it, you only get the eraser switch event
  * opening the lid, does not trigger a resume
  * need to improve power saving
      * wireless power saving is disabled
      * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
+     * there is no true [S3 'suspend to RAM']((http://acpi.sourceforge.net/documentation/sleep.html))
-      * the DSDT wraps the [S3 'suspend to RAM'](http://acpi.sourceforge.net/documentation/sleep.html) in a conditional which is false so is not available.
-The laptops excessive battery use (including in Windows too!) when sleeping is because it actually sleeps in the much more battery hungry S1 state.
-However, amending the DSDT manually to remove the conditional results in `echo mem > /sys/power/state` making the laptop power up as if power cycled.
-Something Microsoft should fix, though I suspect they would have already if they could.
+         * the DSDT wraps S3 in a conditional which is false so is not available
+         * the laptops excessive battery use, including in Windows too, is due to when sleeping it actually sleeps in the much more battery hungry S1 state
+         * amending the DSDT manually to remove the conditional results in `echo mem > /sys/power/state` making the laptop power up as if power cycled.
+Probably works better with [`acpi_rev_override` (`_REV=2`)](https://mjg59.dreamwidth.org/34542.html) and `acpi_os_name="Windows 2012"` (or earlier)
+         * since the Surface Pro 3, [connected standby](https://lwn.net/Articles/580451/) replaces S3
+         * might be able to persuade the laptop to use [Intel Rapid Start Technology](http://mjg59.dreamwidth.org/26022.html) if it is available to get S3
  * wifi can occasionally still a bit iffy on resume
  * [Caps Lock key light](https://patchwork.kernel.org/patch/7844371/)
  * `modprobe -r mwifiex_pcie; modprobe mwifiex_pcie` results in a lockup